Jamal Adams returns to Seahawks practice, and Pete Carroll doesn’t rule out Chris Carson playing vs. 49ers

 Carroll has several times in recent weeks stated that he thinks the defense getting healthy and having continuity will go a long way toward solving some of its problems.

-Carroll doesn’t rule out that Chris Carson could play this week
+Chris Carson could play this week

 Seattle had only one healthy tailback available for Wednesday’s practice — rookie DeeJay Dallas.

-The most surprising on that list might be Carson, who suffered a mid-foot sprain and has been considered week-to-week, with the general thought that he will miss at least Sunday’s game..
+The most surprising on that list might be Carson, who suffered a mid-foot sprain and has been considered week to week, with the general thought that he will miss at least Sunday’s game.

 And maybe Carroll was just being optimistic or just playing some with the 49ers.
-But Carroll said of Carson “we’ll be real quiet on Chris until the end of the week and see how it goes for the weekend.”
+But Carroll said of Carson, “We’ll be real quiet on Chris until the end of the week and see how it goes for the weekend.”

 More realistic, the way Carroll portrayed it, is that Hyde and Homer will be available.

-Hyde has what Carroll said is “not a major hamstring” injury that Carroll said happened during a celebration running on the field.
+Hyde has what Carroll said is “not a major hamstring” injury that happened during a celebration running on the field.

 “We’re hoping it was a little more of a cramping than it was a pull,” Carroll said.
 “We’ll find out here in the next couple of days.”

-Carroll reiterated Homer has a bruised knee that is more of a pain tolerance thing than an injury.
+Carroll reiterated Homer has a bruised knee that is more of about pain tolerance than an injury.

 “He’s already moving way better,” Carroll said.

 Still, the tailback situation is ominous.
 The enhanced COVID-19 testing protocols, which include a six-day intake period for new players, means Seattle at this point would not be able to add anyone to the roster to play Sunday.
-Seattle had no tailbacks on the practice squad with Carroll saying the team felt it had enough depth with four on the roster.
+Seattle had no tailbacks on the practice squad as Carroll said they felt they had enough depth with four on the roster.

 But injuries to three in one game now have Seattle in a precarious spot with Carroll saying again the team may have to try to experiment with players at other positions (receivers David Moore and Penny Hart could each be options).